ncalteen/actions-docker-training/Exercises/11-Create-CT-Actions.md

 4. Open a pull request to merge the `ct` branch into the `main` branch

-   In the pull request, you will see the _CT_ workflow running and the results when it completes.
+   In the pull request, you will see the _Continuous Testing_ workflow running and the results when it completes.
 You can review the logs of the run and the steps it took by selecting **Details** next to the action.
 You can experiment with this action by making additional updates to the code and committing it.

    For now, we will ignore Super Linter and merge the pull request.